richlander/container-workshop/publish-oci.md

 zlib1g                                             1:1.2.11.dfsg-2ubuntu9.2  de
 ```

-168 .NET components/libraries and 7 `.deb` packages are installed.
+There are 168 .NET and 7 `.deb` packages/libraries installed.
+That's a dramatic reduction of Linux components.

 ## Targeting Alpine images

 The same app can be publish for Alpine.
 The .NET SDK (naturally) knows a lot about the app you are trying to build, including whether you are targeting `linux` (glibc) or `linux-musl` (musl libc; Alpine).
-That [doesn't currently affect OCI publish](https://github.com/dotnet/sdk-container-builds/issues/301), but should.
+However, that [doesn't currently affect OCI publish](https://github.com/dotnet/sdk-container-builds/issues/301), but should.
 If you want to target Alpine, `ContainerFamily` must be used.

 ```bash
 $ dotnet publish /t:PublishContainer --os linux-musl /p:ContainerFamily=alpine3.18 /p:ContainerRepository=hello-musl